 - Consider claims for innocent spouse relief, which relieves you from paying additional taxes if your spouse understated taxes and you were not aware of the errors

-Put simply, IRS debt collection agencies are middlemen between you and the IRS.
+Put simply, IRS debt collection agencies are mediators between you and the IRS.
 Their only purpose is to help the IRS connect with non-responsive taxpayers that they lack the resources to deal with on their own.

 How to Know if the IRS is Using Collection Agencies for Your Back Taxes

 The IRS will always notify you in the event that your back taxes are assigned to one of its collection agencies.
-In fact, the IRS is legally required to notify you through official IRS communications before the responsibility for collecting your tax debt is given to one of the four collection agencies it works with.
+In fact, the IRS is legally required to notify you through official IRS communications before the responsibility for collecting your tax debt is given to one of the three collection agencies it works with.

 Here’s how the process of having your tax debt assigned to a collection agency works: